-The Human Development and Family Science BS, MS Double Dawg program allows students to learn about the developmental progression of individuals from the prenatal period to the end of life through an interdisciplinary perspective.
+The Human Development and Family Science BSFCS, MS Double Dawg program allows students to learn about the developmental progression of individuals from the prenatal period to the end of life through an interdisciplinary perspective.

 Admittance to the DD Pathway is available for the Non-Thesis and Thesis Options at this time.
 Apply now!